scitran/client/Lookup.md

 When you know about the existence and location of project containers and files, you can retrieve them using scitran.lookup.
 This methods is similar to the Unix 'ls' command; or, if you prefer, to the Windows 'dir' command.
+See the script **s_stLookup** for examples.

 ## Lookup
 To retrieve metadata about a group, project, session, acquisition or fear use **scitran.lookup**.
 The method takes a string as input and returns the metadata object.
 The string should be formatted as

-    lookupString = fullfile(group,project,subject,session,acquisition);
+    lookupString = fullfile(groupID, projectLABEL, subjectCODE, sessionLABEL, acquisitionLABEL);
     st.lookup(lookupString);

 Or